10 Sectional Sofa Ideas That Show Why This Seating Style Works in Every Living Room (Even the Small Ones)

 (Image credit: Cat Dal Interiors)

-In a large open plan living space sectional sofas can be utilised to section off a cosy dining room area, by creating banquette-style seating.
+Perhaps one of the more surprising sectional ideas, in a large, open-plan living space, sectional sofas can be used to create a cozy banquette seating setting in a dining room.
 If a truly bespoke option is out of the budget, check what modifications retailers offer.
 Most have a host of sizes and configurations that will enable you to tailor a sectional sofa to suit the size of space you have.